LUNG CANCER DISABILITY BENEFITS

 AN EXPLANATION OF LISTING 13.14

-As you can see, there are three types of lung cancer that meet SSA’s disability listing:
+As you can see, there are three types of lung cancer that meet SSA’s listing:

-• Non-small cell lung cancer that is inoperable.
+- Non-small cell lung cancer that is inoperable.
 This means that your doctor could not remove all of the cancerous tissue during surgery.
 The SSA will also state that you meet the listing if your lung cancer spreads to or past your hilar lymph nodes.
-These lymph notes are where lymphatic vessels, arteries and veins enter the lungs.
-If your lung cancer spreads beyond the hilar lymph nodes, even if a tumor is removed, you still would meet the listing because your non-small cell lung cancer has spread beyond the lymph nodes.
+These lymph nodes are where vessels, arteries and veins enter the lungs.
+If your cancer spreads beyond the hilar lymph nodes, even if a tumor is removed, then you meet the listing.
+You meet it because your non-small cell lung cancer has spread beyond the lymph nodes.

-• Cancer in the superior sulcus.
+- Cancer in the superior sulcus.
 This is cancer that is at the top of the lungs.
-If you have had more than one type of treatment, such as radiation and surgery, then you will be found disabled for at least 18 months after your cancer diagnosis.
+If you have more than one type of treatment, such as radiation and surgery, then you will be found disabled for at least 18 months after your cancer diagnosis.

 WHAT EVIDENCE DOES THE SSA NEED TO PROVE DISABILITY?

 The SSA requires medical evidence that proves the type, extent, and site of the primary, recurrent, or metastatic lesions in your lung cancer.
-If the primary site of your lung cancer cannot be identified, then the SSA will use evidence documenting the sites of metastasis to evaluate the condition under SSA listing 13.27.
+If the primary site of your lung cancer cannot be identified, then the SSA will use evidence that shows the sites of metastasis to evaluate your cancer under SSA listing 13.27.

-If you undergo an operation, such as a biopsy, then the SSA will need a copy of both the operative note and the pathology report.
-The SSA will accept a summary of your hospitalizations or other medical reports, if you cannot get these documents.
+If you undergo an operation, such as a biopsy, then the SSA will need a copy of both the operative report and the pathology report.
+The SSA will accept a summary of your medical reports and hospital visits, if you cannot get these documents.
 However, the evidence will need to include details of the surgical and pathological findings.
-Additionally, the SSA may need evidence about the recurrence, persistence, or progression of your lung cancer.
-The will also consider your response to therapy and any significant residuals.
+Additionally, the SSA may need evidence about the progression of your lung cancer.
+They will also consider your response to therapy.

 MEDICAL EVIDENCE PROVES YOU SHOULD BE PAID BENEFITS FOR LUNG CANCER

 Your doctor’s diagnosis of lung cancer should include the findings of a biopsy of your primary tumor.
-Also, the findings of the pathologist who examined your tissue samples must be part of your medical records.
-If your cancer has spread, there should also be records of these secondary, metastatic tumors.
-If you have had any surgeries related to removing cancerous tissue, the surgeon’s notes should be in your record.
+Also, the findings of the tissue sample report must be part of your medical records.
+If your cancer has spread, then there should also be records of these secondary, metastatic tumors.
+If you have had any surgeries related to removing cancerous tissue, then the reports should be in your medical records.

-This includes any reports from the microscopic exam of any tissue that was removed during surgery.
-If there is no evidence of your primary lung tumor and any metastases for three or more years, your lung cancer will not meet the criteria under the SSA’s lung cancer listing.
+This includes any reports from the tissue that was removed during surgery.
+If there is no evidence of your primary lung tumor and any metastases for three or more years, then your lung cancer will not meet SSA’s lung cancer listing.

 Additionally, you may have another type of cancer in the tissue that surrounds the lungs.
 This cancer is pleural cancer.
-If your doctor says you have it, then read our article on pleural cancer and SSD benefits.
+If your doctor says you have it, then review pleural cancer and SSD benefits.

 LUNG CANCER & YOUR RESIDUAL FUNCTIONAL CAPACITY

 The RFC is the medical assessment of what you can physically and mentally do in a work setting.
-It is the definition of your functional limitations after taking into account all of your lung cancer symptoms.
+Step four of the SSA review process defines your RFC after taking into account all of your cancer symptoms.

-In order to figure out your physical RFC when you have lung cancer, the SSA will examine your medical records.
-They will take into account what your doctor states in your medical records.
+When you have lung cancer, on order to figure out your physical RFC the SSA will examine your medical records.
+They will take into account what your doctor says about your ability to work.
 Also, the SSA will review any statements from your doctors.
 They will also review records from SSA’s doctors.

 The SSA will also consider descriptions about your physical limits from your family, neighbors and friends.
-For example, your family or friends could write a statement about the chronic pain or shortness of breath you experience from lung cancer.
-Find out more here about RFC and how it combines with age to eliminate work.
-Also, find out more about SSA’s Medical Vocational Guidelines.
+For example, your family or friends could write a statement about your chronic pain or breathing problems.
+Find out how your RFC combines with age to eliminate work.
+Also, learn about SSA’s Medical Vocational Guidelines.

 Your medical records should contain information about your lung cancer.
 Likewise, your records should also include your diagnosis and document your symptoms.
 You need to make sure the medical record is complete.
-But, you also need to make sure your medical records contain an outline of your residual functional capacity.
+But, you also need to make sure your medical records describe your RFC.

 MEDICAL EVIDENCE PROVING YOU CANNOT WORK DUE TO LUNG CANCER

 Lung cancer occurs from smoking.
 However, many people have other lung diseases from smoking, such as chronic bronchitis and emphysema.
-These illnesses cause severe shortness of breath, which can limit your ability to function at work.
-Additionally, if you have had part or all of your lung removed because of lung cancer, then this will have a severe impact on your breathing.
+These illnesses cause trouble breathing, which can limit your ability to work.
+Additionally, if you have had part or all of your lung removed because of cancer, then this will have a severe impact on your breathing.
 The judge should consider this as part of your RFC.
 Also, the judge should consider any side effects from cancer treatment, such as memory problems or other cognitive issues.

 This means your doctor should write down whether or not your lung cancer or your cancer treatments prevent you from lifting, walking, sitting, or carrying.
 In order to outline your RFC, you should ask you doctor to fill out a form that discusses your limits.
 Likewise, your doctor can write a letter that talks about your RFC.